Skip to main content

 $180 Million Investment

-$90 million of the project cost will be provided by the state and $90 million will be funded by the university.
+$90 million of the project cost has been provided by the state and $90 million will be funded by the university.

-Disciplines represented in the building will be STEM-focused.
-Education and training programs will focus on team science, inquiry-driven coursework across disciplines, communication and leadership, diversity and preparation for the jobs of tomorrow.
+Disciplines represented in the building will be STEM-focused but enriched with collaboration across the humanities, social sciences and the arts.
+Education and training programs will focus on team science, inquiry-driven coursework across disciplines, communication and leadership, and preparation for the jobs of tomorrow.

 The state of North Carolina has pledged half of the funding to complete this project; donations from alumni, friends and supporters are vital.